 Backup Only when Needed

-One of the best features of Back in Time is the Places or the Bookmarks column.
+One of the best features of this utility is the “Places” or the Bookmarks column.
 It makes a snapshot only when something has changed in the PC, just like Windows creates System Restore point when a new program or an important update is applied to the computer.
 This is a neat feature which will help you save hard disk space by not creating meaning less backups of same thing over and over again.

 User Mode Backup System